 Share your reflections about International Holocaust Remembrance Day on social media using #WeRemember.

 On January 25 at 11 a.m.
-ET, the Museum will host a commemoration of International Holocaust Remembrance Day.
-The Honorable Emily Haber, ambassador of Germany to the United States, will offer remarks.
-The ceremony also will feature reflections from Holocaust survivor Louise Lawrence-Israëls, a prayer of remembrance by Holocaust survivor Harry Markowicz, and a musical interlude by Holocaust survivor and Museum volunteer Jacqueline Mendels Birn.
-Join live at ushmm.org/watch.
+ET, the Museum hosted a commemoration of International Holocaust Remembrance Day.
+The Honorable Emily Haber, ambassador of Germany to the United States, offered remarks.
+The ceremony also featured reflections from Holocaust survivor Louise Lawrence-Israëls, a prayer of remembrance by Holocaust survivor Harry Markowicz, and a musical interlude.

 Global Screening and Discussion

-On International Holocaust Remembrance Day, audiences in nearly 30 countries will gather to simultaneously watch Who Will Write Our History?
+On International Holocaust Remembrance Day, audiences in nearly 30 countries gathered to simultaneously watch Who Will Write Our History?
 This documentary by Roberta Grossman and Nancy Spielberg reveals how a clandestine group in the Warsaw ghetto vowed to defeat Nazi lies and propaganda not with guns or fists but with pen and paper.
-Join us at the Museum on January 27 at 1 p.m.
-ET for the screening and discussion.
-This program is free and open to the public, but reservations are required.
-Learn more and reserve your spot.
+The Museum hosted a screening and discussion on January 27.